leogx9r/DiscordCrypt/README.md

     emojis they should not be able to use.
     ( Including animated ones, without the need to purchase Nitro. )

-While this does not mean you can use all of them, if a server added custom emojis for its members
-    to use, you will be able to send those emojis anywhere using encrypted messages.
+If a server added custom emojis for its members to use, you will be able to send those emojis
+    anywhere using encrypted messages.
+These include animated emojis or non-global emotes that are restricted to Nitro-only users, even if you don't have a Nitro subscription.

 There is however, one caveat:

-- Autocomplete does not work for emojis you aren't supposed to use.
+- Autocomplete does not work for emojis where you do not have end-to-end encryption set up.
+- This means if you don't have custom passwords set up, the emoji picker and autocomplete won't let you choose the emojis you aren't allowed to use.
+- You can still type the emoji name, ( Example `:discordCrypt:` ) and send them though.